We have the following positions open:

 - Passion for web performance.

-- Familiarity with source code management, preferably git & Github.
+- Knowledge of source code management, familiarity with git & Github.

-We don’t expect the candidate to cover all of the below, but we do expected mastery of at least two of these areas:
+We don’t expect the candidate to cover all of the below, but we do expect mastery of at least two of these areas:

-Please send your CV and a brief note why you are a good match for the position to [email protected] Kindly include links to previous work (Github, links to products you helped develop, etc.), as well.
-Also please let us know what your availability might be - the sooner, the better.
+Please send us a brief note why you think you are a good match for the position to [email protected] along with your CV.
+Be sure to discuss not only your d3 experience but also your experience with the toolchains and processes that lead to production readiness and your design experience making visualisations that humans understand so easily that they don’t realise something magical has happened.
+Kindly include links to previous work (Github, links to products you helped develop, etc.), as well.
+Also please let us know your availability.

 This position is supported by public funding from Innovate UK and Arts Council England.